Journals Library

 Reporting guidelines

-If you are reporting on a different kind of study to those included, a comprehensive list of available reporting guidelines, listed by study type, can be found on the EQUATOR Network websiteLink open in a new window.
+Award teams should follow the appropriate reporting guidelines for their study type.
+A comprehensive list of available reporting guidelines, listed by study type, can be found on the EQUATOR Network website.
 The EQUATOR Network is an international initiative that seeks to improve reliability and value of research literature by promoting transparent and accurate reporting of research studies.

 If your research is related to service improvements, you might find it useful to refer to the Standards for Quality Improvement Reporting Excellence (SQUIRE) guidelinesLink open in a new window.
 These guidelines provide a framework for reporting new knowledge about how to improve healthcare.